& Jamaica Blue

 Having only used Customer Radar for a couple of months, it’s safe to say that Foodco is well on its way to achieving their goal of understanding customers.

 Last year, Foodco New Zealand collected 3,000 pieces of feedback from customers.
 In the first week of using Customer Radar, they collected over 11,000 for Muffin Break alone.
 How?
 Foodco designed a range of posters and flyers, intended to engage customers with the concept of ‘you are the mystery shopper.’
 Additionally, they implemented emails out to their database asking for feedback.
-This marketing, combined with their new roll out of free WiFi, meant massive engagement with customers over feedback—in order to access the free WiFi in any Muffin Break or Jamaica Blue location, customers were asked two questions about the service they had just received.
-This meant two things occurred—the feedback numbers increased dramatically, and the content was much more relevant, and timely.
+This marketing, combined with their new rollout of free WiFi, meant massive engagement with customers over feedback—in order to access the free WiFi in any Muffin Break or Jamaica Blue location, customers were asked two questions about the service they had just received.
+This meant two things occurred—the feedback numbers increased dramatically, and the content was much more relevant and timely.

 Having a high volume of feedback is great—but it’s not everything.
 Foodco needed to know how to process the data and respond, based on all the different feedback arising.
 That’s where Customer Radar’s dashboard worked wonders.
-In the words of Jon Hassall, General Manager Foodco New Zealand when the franchisee managers were shown the dashboard and its functionality, their minds were “literally blown.”
-Customer Radar were able to work with Foodco to integrate their service into Salesforce, meaning that Customer Radar’s data combines with Foodco’s other metrics, and can be exported all in one report.
+In the words of Jon Hassall, General Manager Foodco New Zealand when the franchise managers were shown the dashboard and its functionality, their minds were “literally blown.”
+Customer Radar was able to work with Foodco to integrate their service into Salesforce, meaning that Customer Radar’s data combines with Foodco’s other metrics, and can be exported all in one report.
 It’s this kind of visibility that makes life easier, and business more efficient.

 Another benefit Foodco appreciated was the ability to have alerts sent out in real-time, based on feedback received.
 As an example, management set up an alert that any NPS rating under six would trigger an alert.
 Upon receiving an alert on the first weekend of using Customer Radar, Foodco were able to identify that one of the franchises had made a change to the way they were making and selling their coffee, leading to complaints and a reduction in business.
 Instead of simply losing customers, Foodco were able to dive in and create a solution—combining several different products at a discounted price, ensuring all baristas had been trained in the ‘Muffin Break way’ and communicating what they had done to the customers who had provided the feedback.